Chaindoc

 Marketing and creative agencies

-SOW vs. MSA vs. Scope of Work: key differences
+SOW vs. MSA vs. scope of work: key differences

 DocumentWhat It DoesWhen It Is CreatedLegally Binding?

-Request for Proposal (RFP)Solicits bids from vendors by describing project requirements and evaluation criteriaBefore the SOW, during vendor selectionNo — it invites offers but creates no obligation
+Request for Proposal (RFP)Solicits bids from vendors by describing project requirementsBefore the SOW, during vendor selectionNo, invites offers but creates no obligation

-Project CharterAuthorizes the project internally and names the project manager and high-level objectivesBefore the SOW, during project initiationNo — it's an internal governance document
+Project CharterAuthorizes the project internally and names the project managerBefore the SOW, during project initiationNo, internal governance document

-Work Order / Purchase OrderA short-form directive for a specific task or purchase under an existing contractAs needed during the engagementYes, when issued under a governing MSA or SOW
+Work Order / Purchase OrderA short-form directive for a specific task or purchaseAs needed during the engagementYes, when issued under a governing MSA or SOW

 Statement of Work (SOW) complete guide infographic: components, types, and signing workflow

-Statement of Work (SOW) — key components, three SOW types, and the eSignature execution workflow.
+Statement of Work (SOW), key components, three SOW types, and the eSignature execution workflow.

 Writing a good SOW is half the battle.
 The other half is not losing control of it after you send it out.
-Email threads, file attachments, and "final_v3_FINAL.docx" filenames — that is where things go wrong.
-Version control breaks down, nobody knows who approved what, and there is no record of who saw which version when.
+Email threads, file attachments, and "final_v3_FINAL.docx" filenames are where things go wrong, version control breaks down, nobody knows who approved what, and there's no record of who saw which version when.
+A purpose-built contract lifecycle management service turns the SOW from a static file into an active, auditable workflow.

 Sign Your SOW in Minutes